syncfusion-content/java-file-format-docs/java-file-formats/System-Requirements.md

 ---
 layout: post
-title: System Requirements in Java FileFormats - Syncfusion
+title: System Requirements in FileFormats - Syncfusion
-description: Checkout and learn here all about the system requirements needed to use Syncfusion Java FileFormats Components.
+description: Checkout and learn here all about the system requirements needed to use Syncfusion FileFormats Components.
 platform: file-formats
 control: System Requirements
 documentation: ug

 ---
-# System Requirements for Java FileFormats Components
+# System Requirements for FileFormats Components

-The system requirements for using our Syncfusion Java FileFormats platform are as follows
+The system requirements for using our Syncfusion FileFormats platform are as follows

 ### Operating Systems